runtimeverification/imp-semantics/README.md

 * The K definition of IMP;
 * The `kimp` command-line tool and Python package, that acts as a frontend to the K definition.

 ## Trying it out in `docker` (EASY)

-We have prepared a docker image that allows both using `kimp` as-is and hacking on it.
+We have prepared a Docker image that allows both using `kimp` as-is and hacking on it.

 First off, clone the project and step into its directory: